Yi Bangja: Life as last Crown Princess of Korea

 After the end of World War II, all former royal and peerage titles were abolished by the American occupation authorities, after which, Princess Masako took the Korean name Yi Bangja.
-Republic of Korea President Rhee Syng-man's fear of Crown Prince Euimin's popularity prevented the family's homecoming, and they lived in destitution as Korean residents in Japan.
+Republic of Korea President Rhee Syng-man's fear of Crown Prince Euimin's potential to be a political opponent, along with Euimin's collaboration with Japan prevented the family's homecoming, and they lived in destitution as Korean residents in Japan.
 In November 1963, Yi Bangja and her family came back to Korea at the invitation of President Park Chung Hee and were allowed to live in Changdeok Palace in downtown Seoul.
 However, by this time, Crown Prince Euimin was already unconscious from cerebral thrombosis and was rushed to Seoul Sungmo Hospital where he remained bedridden for the rest of his life.

 Thereafter, Yi Bangja devoted herself to the education of mentally and physically disabled people.
 She successively became the chairman of various committees including the Commemorative Committee of Crown Prince Euimin, and the Myeonghwi-won, an asylum for deaf-and-dumb persons or patients suffering from infantile paralysis and she founded the Jahye School and the Myeonghye School, which helps disabled people become socially adapted.
 She was adored as the "mother of the handicapped in Korea" and despite lingering anti-Japanese sentiment in Korea she was a widely respected Japanese woman in Korea.

 Some members of the Nashimoto family, her relatives, visited Seoul in October 2008 to pay their respects.
 The Nashimotos have continued supporting her charity foundations for helping physically challenged Korean people even after the Princess died in 1989.

 Death

-Yi Bangja died on 30 April 1989, aged 87, at Nakseon Hall, Changdeok Palace from cancer.
-Her funeral was held as a semi-state funeral which Prince Mikasa and Princess Mikasa of Japan attended and she was buried beside her husband, Crown Prince Euimin, at the Hongyureung, Namyangju near Seoul.
+Yi Bangja died from cancer on 30 April 1989, at the age of 87, at Nakseon Hall within Changdeok Palace in Seoul.

+Her funeral was conducted as a semi-state funeral, attended by Prince Mikasa and Princess Mikasa of Japan as representatives of the Japanese imperial family.
+She was buried alongside her husband, Crown Prince Euimin, at the Hongyureung tomb complex in Namyangju, near Seoul.